Anshul986/GC_24_ARDUGEM_23-team1-/README.md

 ## Installation:
 1. Clone this repository to your local machine.
 2. Open the Arduino IDE and navigate to File > Open.
-Select the `GC_24_ARDUGEM_23-team1-.ino` file from the cloned repository.
+Select the `Hit-Pong.ino` file from the cloned repository.
 3. Connect your Arduino board & the provided setup to your computer using a USB 2.0 cable TypeA/B.
 4. Upload the provided sketch to the Arduino board.
 5. Enjoy playing the game on the TFT LCD display.